lucanunz/Visual-odometry/README.md

 ## Run

+To run any of the executables that work with real data, one must specify the path to the real data folder from the terminal when running, e. g. ```./executable_name /my_dir/.../vo_data/data/```

-After having built the project as stated above, run the created executable ```vo_complete``` that will generate the following files
+When running the created executable ```vo_complete``` the following files will be generated
 - ```world.txt``` containing all the true world points, one on each line
 - ```trajectory_gt.txt``` containing on each line the true position of the robot in the form $[t_x \ t_y \ t_z]$, expressed in the world frame
 - ```map.txt``` containing all the estimated world points, one on each line